sbowman/hermes-pgx/v2/README.md

 automatically closed, thanks to `defer`.
 The database is cleaned up without any fuss or need to remember to delete the data you created at any point in the test.

+## Advisory Locks

+Hermes provides a few support functions for managing PostgreSQL advisory locks.

+* `hermes.Conn.Lock` creates a session-wide, exclusive advisory lock when called on the root database pool
+* `hermes.Conn.Lock` creates a transaction-wide, exclusive advisory lock when called on a transaction connection

+Both functions return an `AdvisoryLock`, which should then be released to release the lock.

+    db, err := hermes.Connect(DBTestURI)
+    if err != nil {
+        fmt.Fprintf(os.Stderr, "Unable to open a database connection: %s\n", err) os.Exit(1)
+    }
+    defer conn.Close()

+    // Session-wide advisory lock (lock ID = 22)
+    lock, err := db.Lock(ctx, 22)
+    if err != nil {
+        fmt.Fprintf(os.Stderr, "Unable to create advisory lock: %s\n", err) os.Exit(1)
+    }
+    defer lock.Release()

+    tx, err := db.Begin(ctx)
+    if err != nil {
+        fmt.Fprintf(os.Stderr, "Could not create a transaction: %s\n", err) os.Exit(1)
+    }

+    // This will release a transaction advisory lock defer tx.Close()

+    // Transaction-level advisory lock
+    lock, err := db.Lock(ctx, 22)
+    if err != nil {
+        fmt.Fprintf(os.Stderr, "Unable to create advisory lock: %s\n", err) os.Exit(1)
+    }
+    // Technically this doesn't release the lock, but it's good practice defer lock.Release()

+    // ...

+    // This will also release the transactional advisory lock... tx.Commit(ctx)

+Note that technically the transaction-level advisory lock doesn't require a call to `Release`; as it will close automatically when the transaction ends.
+However, it's a good idea to call `Release` regardless; that way if the `conn` is acting as a basic connection, it requires the release, and if it's a transaction it doesn't hurt.

 ## Deprecated

 The pgx package changes how custom types are handled.